Valinor13/HeroAnalytics/README.md

 ![Instruction](/images/instruction.jpg)

-Afterward, the users are directed to enter the gallery where they will interact with three different objects.
+Afterward, the users are directed to enter the gallery where we encourage them to organically interact with three different objects.
 During this time, there is data being collected in reference to: what they look at (gaze), what they are near (proximity), and what they physically engage with (touch).

 ![Gallery](/images/gallery.jpg)

 Finally, the users will enter the debrief room.
-In this room they will be instructed to choose their favorite object from the gallery, and provide a reason why they chose it via a voice recording.
+In this room they are instructed to choose their favorite of the objects from the gallery, and provide feedback of the item they chose in the form of a brief audio recording.

 ![Debrief](/images/debrief.jpg)